nilavan09/Technical-Analysis-of-EUR-INR-Exchange-Rate/README.md

 # Technical Analysis of EUR/INR Exchange Rate

-Welcome to the Technical Analysis of EUR/INR Exchange Rate repository!
+Welcome to the Technical Analysis of EUR/INR Exchange Rate !
 This project provides a comprehensive analysis of the EUR/INR currency pair using Moving Averages, Bollinger Bands, and Commodity Channel Index (CCI) to assist in making informed trading decisions.

 ## Projects